miércoles, 3 de marzo de 2021

 A DAY FOR VINDICATION, MARCH 12, WORLD ELEPHANTIASIS DAY

-March is the month not only to highlight lymphedema but also for people living and suffering from elephantiasis, also known as Stage-III lymphedema.
+March is the month not only to highlight lymphedema, but also for people living and suffering from elephantiasis, also known as Stage-III lymphedema.
 The elephantiasis stage is one of the world's most disabling and disfiguring conditions, as well as life-threatening due to serious complications and infections.

 Millions of people worldwide suffer from lymphatic dysfunction, either due to Primary Lymphedema (a rare genetic disease), or Secondary Lymphedema as a consequence of surgery, trauma, cancer, radiation, infection, chronic venous insufficiency, podoconiosis, filariasis, etc.